Online Learning and Teaching (COLT)

 |Starting Semester||General Admission||International Students Admission|

 All courses for the COLT program are offered fully online.
 Courses follow the UHM semester schedule and are offered in fall, spring and summer semesters.
-Some courses may require attendance at live online sessions in the evenings from 6-8 PM HST.
+Some courses may run optional live online sessions, to be determined.
+Recordings will be made available for those unable to attend live..
 Students may opt for campus courses for electives, but this is not required.